ltsmigdal/my-website/README.md

 Updates made on GH before rebase

 ## Purpose
-This file is just a readme file.
+This file is just a readme file or mabe not.